 - Vitamin B12 – is part of our body’s creation process for DNA.
 B12 is also important for your body to maintain healthy blood and nerve cells.

 Taurine is usually manufactured synthetically in a lab and actually has many health benefits.
 Taurine can help lower your risk of disease and improve your athletic performance.

 It’s also needed by your body to regulate the antioxidant function and your body’s immune system health and also to support the overall function of your central nervous system.

 Creatine is naturally present in living tissues and is also a compound that’s formed in protein metabolism.

 It’s usually consumed to help increase lean muscle mass, improve strength, and for the muscle recovery process.

 As with preservatives in many food and drinks, they are also in energy drinks to prolong shelf life.

 Does caffeine decrease milk supply?

-No it shouldn’t.
-There is not substantial evidence that caffeine decreases milk supply.
+No, it shouldn’t.
+There is no substantial evidence that caffeine decreases milk supply.